Terrorism in Burkina Faso: Displacement

 According to a March 2019 United Nations High Commissioner for Refugees (UNHCR) report, increasing violence has led to the displacement of 115,310 Internally Displaced Persons (IDPs) in Burkina Faso.
 Regions most affected included the Sahel, Centre-Nord, Nord, and Est regions, which are also where terrorism attacks are the highest.

 In January 2019, the Burkina Faso government created two IDP-hosting sites and a response strategy to the displacement crisis.
 Currently, 90% of IDPs live in host communities, many of whom live in the Mentao refugee camp near Djibo, Sahel.
 IDPs face several issues including malaria, cholera, and respiratory disease outbreaks, sexual violence, and cultural clashes.

-Some of these issues have been addressed by international organizations.
-For example, Médecins du Monde, a French organization, recently installed four health clinics in the Mentao camp.
-Meanwhile, the UNHCR deployed a Field Unit to the Mentao camp and provided 93 refugee housing units to IDPs throughout the Sahel and Centre-Nord regions.

 Access to public services

 Terrorism has harmed access to education and health facilities in several areas of the country.
 According to a report by the BBC, since December 2018, 1,111 out of 2,869 schools in the Nord, Sahel, and Est regions of Burkina Faso have closed.
 Due to terrorist activity, 150,000 children were effected, only 57.9% of children in 2016 completed elementary school, and 352 schools were closed in the Soum province, the highest rate in the country.

 Meanwhile, access to health services in Burkina Faso has also declined.
 Prior to 2015, the health system was able to overcome external pressure and maintain secure access to health services.
 However, the increase in terrorism has made it harder for the system to address citizen needs.
 A study found that while health services had "appropriate management" in response to terrorist attacks, it still faced several issues, including coordinating resource allocation in crises.
 In addition, security measures by the government have caused some health workers to be unwilling to work in dangerous areas, undermining access to health services in regions affected by terrorism.
 Meanwhile, IDPs also face poor health access.
 For example, the local health center at the Mentao refugee camp (which houses 30% of all IDPs) provides free health services but is constantly overwhelmed with patients.